 You can view the name of the Action.
 Below it, a field displays the list of Triggers whose output can be used as Contact Object Input for this Action.
 Step refers to the Trigger you can use.
 You can see a drop-down that displays the Trigger, “Contact Created” in MailChimp, as step 1.

 The field only displays those Triggers which output the same object as the input object of the Action, other Triggers do not appear.
 This is where the actual relationship between the Trigger and Action come into existence.

 Once you select the Step - Trigger, “Contact Created”, the activity fields of the Action are auto-filled.
 They map the output of the Trigger with the Action’s activity field as shown below.

 The fields First Name, Last Name, and Email are automatically filled with tags.
 The tags that are generated, depending upon the step you select.

 Note: When you create an Action and add an Input Object in it, an extra field appears in the activity fields of the Action to configure Input Object attributes.

 Scenarios where Objects cannot be mapped between Activities

-These objects help us to make Templates more intelligent so the user doesn’t get confused with mapping or other details.
+These objects help us to make Flows more intelligent so the user doesn’t get confused with mapping or other details.